 At least Real Valladolid had something to cheer about after a 2013-14 season to forget.
-Following the relegation of the first team from La Primera, their reserve side, er… Real Valladolid B, won promotion to Segunda B. Formed in 1942 following the union of Club Deportivo Delicias and Recreativo Europa, the newly monikered Recreativo Europa Delicias remained an affiliated club until 1973, when it became Real Valladolid’s official reserve side and was renamed Real Valladolid Promesas.
-There current home is the Ciudad Deportiva del Real Valladolid, or more commonly known as the Anexo el José Zorrilla, but important matches, such as play-offs, are occasionally switched a few yards eastwards to the club’s main stadium.
+Following the relegation of the first team from La Primera, their reserve side won promotion to Segunda B. Formed in 1942 following the union of Club Deportivo Delicias and Recreativo Europa, the newly monikered Recreativo Europa Delicias remained an affiliated club until 1973, when it became Real Valladolid’s official reserve side and was renamed Real Valladolid Promesas, a name they returned to in 2019.
+Their current home is the Ciudad Deportiva del Real Valladolid, or more commonly known as the Anexo el José Zorrilla, but important matches, such as play-offs, are occasionally switched a few yards eastwards to the club’s main stadium.